 Your skin barrier function is everything disrupt it at your peril!
 Your skin barrier is made up of corneocytes [cells] that act like bricks.
 Corneocytes are tightly bound, or glued together, by mortar-like fats namely ceramides, cholesterol, and fatty acids.
 This layer also contains a protein called filaggrin, which helps make natural moisturizing factors (NMF) for the skin.

-Your skins ecosystem is comprised of trillions of microorganisms, consisting of bacteria, fungi, and viruses.
-These invisible life-forms are what we refer to as the skin microbiome.
-They play an important part of your overall health as part of your immune system.
+Your skin’s ecosystem is comprised of trillions of microorganisms, consisting of bacteria, fungi, and viruses.
+These invisible life forms are what we refer to as the skin microbiome.
+They play an important part in your overall health as part of your immune system.
 It works with your skin barrier to:

 - Help your immune system work.
-Microbes in your skin act as a kind of warning flare, alerting your immune system to harmful bacteria or viruses.
+Microbes in your skin act as a warning flare, alerting your immune system to harmful bacteria or viruses.

 What can affect your skin microbiome?

 - Exposure to UV light

 - The menopause*

 *A note on menopause and your microbiome – after menopause, oil glands reduce in size, leaving the skin drier, and more sensitive.
 The natural aging process increases the pH levels of your skin which causes changes to the microbiome and therefore the immune response on the outer layer of the skin.
 Maintaining a strong and resilient skin barrier becomes even more critical to help prevent water loss, sensitivity, and redness.

 An imbalance in your microbiome is called dysbiosis and has so far been linked to certain skin health conditions:

 - Eczema (atopic dermatitis)